-Development for the purpose of coastal protection works, including emergency coastal protection works, may be carried out in accordance with the rules for permissibility for that type of development set out in clause 19 of the Coastal Management SEPP.
-Some of these rules of permissibility change depending on whether a certified CMP applies to the particular land or not (or any Coastal Zone Management Plan adopted under the Coastal Protection Act 1979 that continues to have effect under clause 4 of Schedule 3 to the Coastal Management Act).
+Development for the purpose of coastal protection works, including emergency coastal protection works, may be carried out in accordance with the rules for permissibility for that type of development set out in section 2.16 of the SEPP.
+Some of these rules of permissibility change depending on whether a certified CMP applies to the particular land or not (or a preserved Coastal Zone Management Plan.